d4l3k/hasbi/README.md

 hasbi - Hopefully A Slightly Better Interface (for Touch Screens)
 =====
-hasbi is an attempt to create a touch friendly application launcher for linux.
+*hasbi* is an attempt to create a touch friendly application launcher for Linux.
 Right now it's a clone of the Windows 8 "Metro" UI start menu.

+Right now the only way to close the menu is by clicking on your name in the top right hand corner, or launching an application.

 Screenshots
 =====